Vancouver-KDD/book-study/07-designing-data-Intensive-applications/10-batch-processing/image/10-batch-processing.md

 The passage explores the evolution of distributed computing models beyond the traditional MapReduce framework.
 While MapReduce gained significant popularity for its ability to process large-scale data on distributed systems, it has inherent limitations, particularly in its handling of intermediate state and its performance on certain types of processing tasks.

+### Materialization of Intermediate State in MapReduce

+**Materialization** in the context of MapReduce refers to the process of writing intermediate data to disk between different stages of a workflow.
+This approach contrasts with the way Unix pipes handle intermediate data, and it has both benefits and drawbacks:

+#### **Understanding Materialization in MapReduce:**

+- **Independence of Jobs**:
+  - In MapReduce, each job operates independently.
+The input and output of a job are files in a distributed filesystem like HDFS.
+  - To chain jobs together, the output of one job must be used as the input for another, which requires explicit configuration.
+  - This approach allows for the **publishing of datasets** within an organization, making them reusable by other jobs or teams without needing to know where the data originated.

+- **Intermediate State**:
+  - Often, the output of one job serves as the input to another job, particularly within complex workflows that may consist of 50 or 100 MapReduce jobs.
+  - In these cases, the output files are merely an **intermediate state**, a temporary means of passing data between stages of a workflow.

+- **Materialization Process**:
+  - **Materialization** occurs when this intermediate state is written to disk.
+This is done eagerly, meaning the output is fully computed and stored before the next job can begin.

+#### **Comparison with Unix Pipes**:

+- **Streaming vs. Materialization**:
+  - Unix pipes allow the output of one process to be streamed directly to the input of another, using only a small in-memory buffer.
+This is efficient because it avoids the overhead of writing and reading from disk.
+  - MapReduce, on the other hand, fully materializes the intermediate state, meaning that all output data must be written to disk before the next stage begins.

+#### **Downsides of Materialization in MapReduce**:

+- **Execution Delays**:
+  - Since a MapReduce job can only start once all tasks of the preceding job have completed, there can be delays, especially if some tasks (stragglers) take longer to finish.
+  - In Unix pipes, processes can run concurrently, with data being consumed as soon as it is produced, allowing for faster execution in many cases.

+- **Redundant Mappers**:
+  - Mappers often end up reading data that was just written by reducers.
+This can be inefficient, as the mapper stage might only be performing simple partitioning and sorting, which could potentially be integrated into the reducer stage.
+  - If reducers could output data in a way that fits the needs of the next stage, these mappers could be bypassed, leading to more efficient workflows.

+- **Replication Overhead**:
+  - Intermediate files stored in a distributed filesystem are typically replicated across multiple nodes for fault tolerance, which is often unnecessary for temporary data.
+This can lead to excessive storage and network overhead.

+#### **Conclusion**:
+Materialization in MapReduce is a robust method for ensuring data persistence between stages of a workflow, but it introduces inefficiencies compared to the streaming model used by Unix pipes.
+While MapReduce’s approach is well-suited for large-scale, fault-tolerant distributed systems, it comes with trade-offs in terms of execution speed and resource utilization.
+Understanding these trade-offs is crucial for optimizing workflows and possibly integrating elements of both approaches depending on the use case.

 ### Key Points:

 1. **MapReduce's Strengths and Limitations**: